Wintergatan/Midi-to-laser-cutter/experimental/musicboxeditor/README.md

 This will server the file from a small server and it should open a browser on the correct page.

 Happy coding.

+# Build new version

+Type and run `npm run build:prod`

+Open a new CMD and type and run `npm run server`

+Test application.

+Copy the content in build folder.

+Remove app.[hash].js and polyfills.[hash].js from dist folder.

+Paste clipboard to dist folder.
+Overwrite every file.

+Commit, push and check if your changes appears on the website.